 Education 1900-1950 The report of the Ministry of Education and the statistics of public education for England and Wales for the year 1950

-These were all maintained schools until September 2010.
-Since then many have converted to academy status and are therefore still state funded, but not maintained by their local authority.
+These were all maintained until September 2010.
+Since then many have converted to academies.
+They are still state funded, but not maintained by their local authority.